VVitale/MoChO/README.md

    \/_/ \/_/\/___/  \/___/   \/_/\/_/\/_____/

 ```
-MATLAB code to generate charge-ordered states in moiré materials, based on a classical Montecarlo algorithm
+MATLAB code to generate charge-ordered states in moiré materials, based on a classical Monte Carlo algorithm

 In publications arising from using this code